popelier-group/PyMol-REG/README.md

 - `run path/to/pymol_reg.py`
   to load it in the current PyMol session.

+Note that PyMol sometimes when installed has its own virtual environment, thus the above-listed dependencies need to be installed in that environment for the plugin to work.
 ## Variables

 1. **selection** : object/geometry of the reaction analyzed with the REG methodology uploaded in PyMol.